-1. Eengage the family in receiving services or referrals

-- 2. Provide an initial assessment of the family's needs and current resources - 3.
+- 1. Engage the family in receiving services or referrals - 2.
+Provide an initial assessment of the family's needs and current resources - 3.
 Connect the family with resources for any immediate needs - 4.
 Make arrangements for further assessment and planning - 5.
-Establish and maintain up-to-date and accurate Efforts to Outcomes (ETO) system records and files
+Establish and maintain up-to-date and accurate secure, web-based system records and files